What are Cavity Fillings?

 At the very beginning of the development of a cavity, there are less likely any chances for the symptoms to occur which usually delays diagnosis.
-This is why regular check-ups with your dentist are highly recommended.
+This is why regular check-ups with your Dentist in Manchester are highly recommended.
 However, in case your cavity has developed, there are some symptoms you may experience regularly or from time to time.
 These symptoms include sudden sharp pain in tooth, increase sensitivity of tooth, pain while eating and drinking, darkened spots in your teeth etc.

 Materials Used for Cavity Fillings

 For cavity fillings, there is a list of options the dentist can choose from according to budget, nature of teeth, medical history of the patient, preference and suitability.
 The materials contribute in prevention from further damage to your teeth.
 The materials used include porcelain, ionomer, gold inlays, silver amalgam etc. You can choose your preference in materials for cavity filling by consulting your dentist, so it does not weigh too heavy on your budget as well as prevents your teeth from decaying.